Anthony E. Kaye Memorial Essay Award

 The Anthony E. Kaye Memorial Essay Award honors Tony Kaye (1962-2017), an innovative scholar of slavery at Penn State University and the National Humanities Center.
 Tony was an active member of the Society of Civil War Historians and one of the founding editors of the Journal of the Civil War Era.
 Tony’s contributions helped to make the journal an immediate success, engaging scholars across a wide variety of fields.
 The George and Ann Richards Civil War Era Center, the Journal of the Civil War EraUNC Press, and the Society of Civil War Historians created this award to honor Tony’s passion for putting scholars in disparate fields in conversation with each other to enrich our understanding of the past.

-Congratulations Lindsey and thanks to the awards committee for their service!
+Congratulations, Jacob, and thanks to the awards committee for their service!

 Previous Anthony E. Kaye Memorial Essay Award Winners: